earth-metabolome-initiative/emi-monorepo/web/web_common/validations/CONTRIB.md

 ```

 This command will compile (in release mode) the extension for the current version of your `pg_config`, so **make sure you have the correct version installed**.
 The command will output the path to the generated `*.so`, `*.sql`, and `*.control` files.
 These documents should be found in the `target/release/` directory of this monorepo.
 For instance, at the time of writing the ouput path is `emi-monorepo/target/release/validations-pg17/usr/share/postgresql/17/extension/validations--0.0.0.sql`.

+Then, when you want to install the extension in your database, we will need to copy into the PostgreSQL's extension directory of the docker, which are respectively `/usr/share/postgresql/17/extension/` (for the `*.sql` and `*.control`) and `/usr/lib/postgresql/17/lib/` (for the `*.so`).